cymcsg/UltimateAndroid/README.md

 * PhotoView to help produce an easily usable implementation of a zooming Android ImageView
 * PagerSlidingTabStrip and  ViewPagerIndicator to help customing View Pager more easily.
 * SwipeBackLayout to help you finish a activity by swipe the screen.
-  ``And there are also many UI modules which I do not mention here.``
+  ``And there are more than 100 UI modules which I do not mention here.``

  <h2 ><a name="chinese_introduction"></a>简介</h2>